A Behind the Scenes Look at My Journey to Downsize, Move and Organize a New Home.

 I can’t believe January is already half over.
 I purposely did not send this newsletter out at the beginning of the year – even though it is Get Organized Month.
 “Getting organized” is always one of the top 5 resolutions, but by mid-month, that resolution may have already been given up on.
 Perhaps it’s because you tried to tackle too much or you started without a plan, or maybe you just didn’t know where to start.

 Can you see that by having a plan that you work from throughout the year will set you up for success – whether you are moving or not?
 I sure hope so.

 I hope you will enjoy this journey with me this year – certainly a year that will be comprised of change.
 I know you will find your home more enjoyable, less stressful and peaceful when you start working on some of your own projects.

 Each month I will give you 3 simple projects that should not take more than an hour each.
-Here’s your projects for February.
-Yes, I realize it is now March – so there will be a few extra projects this month – more to come in the March newsletter!
+Here’s your projects for January.
+They are short and not too time-consuming this month.

 A great way to try us out and get some organizing done at the same time!
 For a limited time, we are offering an amazing NEW client organizing special.
 If you are not an existing client this is a great way for us show you how we can eliminate your chaos.